 In CONFIG section, under domainlist local_domains enter

 lsearch;/etc/localdomains : localhost : cpanel.yourdomainname.com : [GOOGLE INSTANCE NAME] : @

 465 : 25 : 587 : 2525

 driver = plaintext

 hide client_send = : Default SMTP Login : Default Password

 hosts_try_auth = smtp.mailgun.org

-cPanel is a subscription based software, you can activate your license at 25% OFF from the largest cPanel license provider with the lowest price starting from $14.95.
+cPanel is a subscription based software, you can activate your license.

 Save the configurations, that’s everything about cPanel & WHM on Google Cloud.